w3c/wot-testing/events/2024.11.Munich/Documentation/Intel/README.md

 During the plugfest I plan to explore tools to read and invoke Things described by other TDs, interface with TDDs, etc.  Stay tuned.

-As noted above, please do not use the largest llama3.1:405b model, my machine "only" has 128GB of RAM and consumer-class GPUs.
+As noted above, please do not use the llama3.1:405b model, my machine "only" has 128GB of DRAM and consumer-class GPUs with limited VRAM.

 Recommended models (these all support tools):
    - llama3.1:70b - Relatively slow (a few minutes for a paragraph), but a better choice if you want "reasoning", e.g. for the planning part of an agent.
    - llama3.1 - For general commands.
 Does have tool support.
-Fast (7b parameters).
+Fast (7B parameters).
-   - llama3.2 - For general commands; an improved version of the above.
-Has both tool support and image understanding.
-Fast (7b parameters).
+   - llama3.2 - For general commands; an improved, smaller version of the above.
+Has tool support.
+Fast and small (3B parameters).
+   - llama3.2:1b - Even smaller version of the above with 1B parameters.
+Very fast.
+     Suitable for simple commands.
+   - llama3.2-vision - For general commands and image understanding.
+Fast, but larger than the basic llama3.2 model (11B parameters).
 Images need to be [encoded in base 64](https://stackabuse.com/bytes/converting-images-and-image-urls-to-base64-in-node-js/).
+   - llama3.2-vision:90b - A larger, more powerful version of the above.
+If you need both planning and image understanding.
+90B parameters.
+Largest model feasible to run on this machine.
 If you want you can try some of the other models mentioned in the ollama documentation.
-I've downloaded most of the interesting ones already, e.g. phi3-mini, etc.  However, I will only be testing tools etc. with the above models.
+I've downloaded most of the interesting ones listed under the [model library examples](https://github.com/ollama/ollama/tree/main?tab=readme-ov-file#model-library) in the documentation.
+However, I will only be testing tools and image understanding with the above models.
+See the [full model library](https://ollama.com/library) and let me know if you want to try a specific model.

 Use the following to test access from the VPN (static IP will be used for this service):
 ```sh